 It is safest to thaw it overnight in the refrigerator.
 If you are pressed for time, place it in a sealed plastic bag and submerge it in cold water for a few hours.

-Cooked squid should be refrigerated for up to 2 days or frozen for longer shelf life.
+Cooked squid should be refrigerated for up to 2 days or frozen for a longer shelf life.

 Squid is versatile and delicious when properly cooked.
 The best way to cook it is quickly over high heat or slowly over low heat.
 Here are some Filipino favorites:

-- Adobong Pusit (Squid Adobo): A tangy, savory stew of squid with familiar adobo flavors—vinegar, soy sauce, and aromatics.
+- Adobong Pusit: A tangy, savory stew of squid with familiar adobo flavors—vinegar, soy sauce, and aromatics.
 Squid ink gives the sauce its distinctive black color.
 Green chilies are often added, and some versions include coconut milk.

 - Paella: Arròs Negre (known as Paella Negra in the Philippines) is a black paella made with squid or cuttlefish ink.
 Squid can also be used in other paella or rice dish variations, such as Seafood Paella.

-- Inihaw na Pusit (Grilled Squid): Squid is marinated in a slightly sweet, tangy soy sauce mixture and typically grilled over charcoal.
-It is sometimes stuffed with tomatoes and onions, and served with a dipping sauce made from soy sauce, calamansi, and chilies.
+- Inihaw na Pusit: Squid is marinated in a slightly sweet, tangy soy sauce mixture and typically grilled over charcoal.
+It is sometimes stuffed with tomatoes and onions, and served with a dipping sauce made with soy sauce, calamansi, and chilies.

 - Salt and Pepper Squid: A Chinese-inspired salt and pepper dish where squid is battered, deep-fried, and tossed with salt, ground peppercorns, and chili peppers.

-- Squid Stir-Fry: A stir-fry of squid (sometimes with other seafood), aromatics, and vegetables cooked over high heat with a slightly thickened sauce.
+- Squid Stir-Fry: A stir-fry of squid (sometimes with other seafood), aromatics, and vegetables with a slightly thickened sauce.

 Other ingredient guides you may like